ja88a/onchain-fee-collection-reporting/README.md

 This is a mono-repository for developing and running 2 main backend services, on top of the [LI.FI protocol](https://li.fi):

-1. A scraper of on-chain events: `FeesCollected` events emitted by the LI.FI `FeeCollector` contracts deployed on many blockchains.
-A scraping session can be triggered manually from the command line or via a dedicated REST API endpoint as part of the backend API.
+1. A scraper of onchain event logs: `FeesCollected` emitted by LI.FI `FeeCollector` contracts, deployed on many blockchains.
+A scraping session can be triggered manually from the command line or via a dedicated REST API endpoint.

 2. A backend REST API to report the fees collected by integrators of the LI.FI protocol: Endpoints enable to query the fees collection event for a given integrator, as well as the total fees collected by an integrator.

 A database stores and indexes the collected onchain events, as well as the supported chains' configuration for their scanning.

-The scraper feeds the DB while the reporter consumes those events data.
+The events scraper feeds the DB while the fees collection reporter consumes, reads and relays those events data.

 ### Technical Stack